 News and Events

-Title: "Valley floor inclination affecting valley winds and transport of passive tracers in idealised simulations".
+Title: "Towards climate services for extreme heat and heat stress: from global to local scale".
 This presentation will take place on-line and on-site.
-Date/time: 7th of June 2023, 12:00 noon
+Date/Time: 14th of June 2023, 12:00 noon

 - Job opening: PhD position in atmospheric turbulence in mountainous terrain at University of Innsbruck